department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### P

+- patient: use "person living with," as in "person living with diabetes" instead of "diabetes patient."
 - percent: Use the symbol % rather than spelling it out, for scannability.
 - Persian Gulf War era (lowercase "era")
+- physical or mental disorder: defined as a health problem that affects the body or mind.
 - post-9/11: We use the slash rather than the hyphen for 9/11 (*not* 9-11).
 For example, Post-9/11 GI Bill.
 - postservice: No hyphen.
 - predischarge: No hyphen.
 - preseparation: No hyphen.
 - preservice: No hyphen.
 - prestabilization: No hyphen.
+- presume: use "conclude," as in "we will conclude your condition is linked to service."
+- presumptive disability: "health problem (called presumptive disability) that we've concluded is likely caused by... "
 - Prisoner of War: Capped to match the 10-10EZ.
 - Project 112/SHAD
+- process (a claim): use "review."
+- prove...is related to: use "show...is likely caused by"
 - PTSD: posttraumatic stress disorder (no hyphen)

 ### Q